Open In Colab

 [ ]:

-The programs all accept user input of run parameters via a namelist, which allows them to be run easily with default values, as well as allowing the user to specify selected values through keywords.
+The programs both accept user input of run parameters via a namelist, which allows them to be run easily with default values, as well as allowing the user to specify selected values through keywords.
 In the following cells, these programs are run with default parameters.
 Start with the md_springs program.

 [ ]:

-!echo '&nml /' | ./md_springs
+!echo '&nml /' | build/md_springs

-The program reports (at the start and end of the run) the worst deviation of bond length from the specified value: this should be quite small, due to the strong springs (we expect something of the order of \(\sqrt{k_{\text{B}}T/\kappa}=0.01\)).
+The program reports (at the start and end of the run) the worst deviation of bond length from the specified value: this should be quite small, due to the strong springs (we expect something of the order of \(\sqrt{k_{\text{B}}T/\kappa}\approx 0.01\)).
 Notice, however, that the worst (i.e. largest) time derivative of the bond length is not correspondingly small.
 Is this what you expect?
 Give this a moment’s thought.

 [ ]:

-params, data = read_file('md_springs.hdf5')
+attr, data = read_hdf5_file('md_springs.hdf5')

 [ ]:

-N = params['N']
+N = attr['N']

 print(f'Number of atoms N = {N:10d}')

 We expect the average kinetic energy for each quadratic degree of freedom to be \(\frac{1}{2}k_{\text{B}}T\).
 So for this system we can use the average total kinetic energy to estimate the temperature.
-Let \(N_\text{free}\) be the number of degrees of freedom: this is \(3\) for each atom, representing translation in each coordinate direction, but remember that we must subtract \(3\) from the total to account for the three conserved (\(=0\)) components of total momentum.
+Let \(N_\text{free}\) be the number of degrees of freedom: this is \(3\) for each atom, representing translation in each coordinate direction, but remember that we must subtract \(6\) from the total to account for the conserved total linear momentum and, in this case, angular momentum (feel free to ask if you need more explanation!).

 [ ]: